Skip to Content

 Are you a business owner who recently sold some or all of your stock?
 If so, you may qualify for Section 1202, a tax provision that can significantly reduce or eliminate your tax liability.

 Whether you’re starting a new business, looking for new investment opportunities, considering a sale of your business, or rethinking your existing structure, Section 1202 could be right for you.
-While this tax strategy is designed to be a benefit to small business owners, a business doesn‘t have to be very small to qualify.
-And unlike many other tax rules, gain that’s excluded from taxable income (also known as the qualified small business stock exclusion or QSBS) is not deferred until later; the tax savings are permanent.
-But before trying to take advantage of this tax benefit, take note — qualifying can be complex so it’s critical to get a solid understanding first.
+While this tax strategy is designed to be a benefit to small business owners, a business doesn’t have to be very small to qualify.
+And unlike many other tax rules, gain that’s excluded from taxable income (also known as the qualified small business stock exclusion or QSBS) isn’t deferred until later; and the tax savings are permanent.
+But before trying to take advantage of this tax benefit, take note — qualifying can be complex, so it’s critical to get a solid understanding first.

 Section 1202: What does this mean for you?

-Additionally, if you’ve invested more than $1 million, that exclusion increases to 10 times your basis.
+Additionally, if you’ve invested more than $1.5 million, that exclusion increases to 10 times your basis.
 For example, if you invested $5 million, your gain exclusion can be $50 million.

 For stock acquired between 1993 and 2010, the amount of gain that avoids taxation can be 50 or 75%, depending on when the stock was acquired.

-Table showing the date a stock was acquired and the percentage of the stock that avoids taxation.
+Chart showing the date a stock was acquired and the percentage of the stock that avoids taxation.

 While each state differs, many states follow the federal gain exclusion or have their own rules, which can compound your potential savings.